facebook/react/docs/docs/refactor/02-displaying-data.md

 We've found that the best solution for this problem is to generate markup directly from the JavaScript code such that you can use all of the expressive power of a real programming language to build UIs.
 In order to make this easier, we've added a *very* simple, **optional** HTML-like syntax for the function calls that generate markup called JSX.

 JSX is very small; the example above uses every feature of JSX.
 To learn more about it, see [JSX in depth](./02.1-jsx-in-depth.md).
+Or see the transform in action in [our live JSX compiler](/react/jsx-compiler.html).

+The easiest way to get started with JSX is to use the in-browser `JSXTransformer`, but in production you'll want to precompile your code using our command-line [react-tools](http://npmjs.org/package/react-tools) package.